WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 | June 17, 2025 | Confirmation Order |

 Felicia DellaFortuna filed a confirmation declaration on June 13, 2025, joined by Jamie Baird's declaration addressing plan solicitation and Alex Orchowski's declaration from Kroll regarding balloting.
-The court entered the confirmation order on June 17, 2025, and the company announced its emergence the following day.
+The court entered the confirmation order on June 17, 2025, and the plan became effective on June 24, 2025.

 Emergence and Post-Confirmation

-WeightWatchers announced its emergence from chapter 11 on June 18, 2025, one day after plan confirmation.
+WeightWatchers completed its chapter 11 restructuring on June 24, 2025, one week after plan confirmation.
 The company emerged as a private entity and no longer had public company reporting requirements.
 The reduced debt load—from $1.6 billion to approximately $475 million—was part of the confirmed plan.

 The speed of WeightWatchers' restructuring extended beyond confirmation into the post-effective date administration.
-Certain of the debtor entities' cases were closed by final decree on June 25, 2025—50 days after the petition date and eight days after confirmation.
+Certain of the debtor entities' cases were closed by final decree on June 25, 2025—50 days after the petition date and one day after the plan's June 24 effective date.

-All major professionals filed first and final fee applications on July 29, 2025.
-A second motion for final decree, filed the same day, sought to close the remaining cases.
+All major professionals filed first and final fee applications on July 29, 2025, with fees later approved through an omnibus fee certification showing total approved professional fees exceeding $21.8 million, led by PJT Partners' $13.45 million investment banking fee.
+A second motion for final decree, filed the same day, sought to close the remaining cases; the final decree for WW North America Holdings was entered on September 2, 2025.
 Monthly operating reports for May and June 2025 documented the company's postpetition operations, showing total postpetition debt of approximately $612 million during the case.

 Frequently Asked Questions